AmaiKinono/puni/README.md

 - `puni-splice`: Unwrap the sexp around point.
 - `puni-split`: Split the sexp around point into two.
 - `puni-transpose`: Swap the sexps before and after point.
+- `puni-wrap-round`, `puni-wrap-square`, `puni-wrap-curly` and `puni-wrap-angle`: Wrap sexps with all kinds of brackets.
+See their docstrings for details.

 ## Define your own soft deletion commands